Dispersal and connectivity of fishes in the Eastern Pacific

 Otoliths/aging to examine changes in growth rate and pelagic larval duration time

 Morphology (published -- body shape of eel larvae influences their range!)

 Moray eel coloration and its relationship to habitat

 Extracting DNA from California morays from MX and the US

 Body shape is related to dispersal distance for Eastern Pacific leptocephali

 California moray eels around Catalina Island show a wide range of hues, luminances, and patterns

-Ichthyoplankton community composition around Catalina Island, CA
+Ichthyoplankton and zooplankton community composition around Catalina Island, CA

 This side project aims to understand how the species composition and abundance of larval fish varies between location and season around Catalina Island.
 Read more about this project here.

 We are also looking at octopus paralarvae (with the help of interns M. Narayan and E. Pilch) and zooplankton (senior thesis project of S. McCollum).